 Additionally, you also have to think about things like SEO and maybe even account for additional requests if you’re loading in thumbnails too.

-I dislike the fact that lazy loading is part of Lighthouse’ recommendations, because I encounter annoying and unnecessary lazy loads more often than I experience a good use case for it.
+I dislike the fact that lazy loading is part of Lighthouse’ recommendations, because I encounter annoying and unnecessary lazy loads more often than I experience a good use case for it, especially on blogs that only have one or two images.

 There are so many parameters to take into consideration when implementing lazy loading.